junxit/us-congress-bills-113/bill.md

 >         - **(I)** a Court of Indian Offenses;
 >         - **(II)** a court established and operated under the code or custom of an Indian tribe; or
 >         - **(III)** any other administrative body of a tribe that is vested with authority over foster care placements.
->     - **(F)** *Tribal social services agency* The term tribal social services agency means the agency of the Federal Government or of an Indian tribe described in paragraph (2)(A) that has the primary responsibility for carrying out foster care services (as of the date on which the proceeding described in paragraph (2)(A) commences) on the Indian reservation of the Indian tribe.
+>     - **(F)** *Tribal social services agency* The term tribal social services agency means the agency of the Federal Government or of an Indian tribe described in paragraph (2)(A) that has the primary responsibility for carrying out foster care services or approval (as of the date on which the proceeding described in paragraph (2)(A) commences) of the Indian tribe.
->   - **(2)** *Character investigations before placement*
+>   - **(2)** *Criminal records checks before placement*
->     - **(A)** *In general* Except as provided in paragraph (3), no foster care placement shall be ordered in any proceeding over which an Indian tribe has exclusive jurisdiction until the tribal social services agency—
+>     - **(A)** *In general* Except as provided in paragraph (3), no foster care placement shall be finally approved until the tribal social services agency—
->       - **(i)** completes an investigation of the character of each covered individual who resides in the household or is employed at the institution in which the foster care placement will be made; and
+>       - **(i)** completes a criminal records check of each covered individual who resides in the household or is employed at the institution in which the foster care placement will be made; and
->       - **(ii)** concludes that each covered individual described in clause (i) meets such standards of character as the Indian tribe shall establish in accordance with subparagraph (B).
+>       - **(ii)** concludes that each covered individual described in clause (i) meets such standards as the Indian tribe shall establish in accordance with subparagraph (B).
->     - **(B)** *Standards of character* The standards of character described in subparagraph (A)(ii) shall include—
+>     - **(B)** *Standards of placement* The standards described in subparagraph (A)(ii) shall include—
 >       - **(i)** requirements that each tribal social services agency described in subparagraph (A)—
 >         - **(I)** perform criminal records checks, including fingerprint-based checks of national crime information databases (as defined in section 534(f)(3) of title 28, United States Code); and
->         - **(II)** check any child abuse and neglect registry maintained by the State in which the covered individual resides for information on the covered individual, and request any other State in which the covered individual resided in the preceding 5 years, to enable the tribal social services agency to check any child abuse and neglect registry maintained by that State for such information; and
+>         - **(II)** check any child abuse and neglect registry maintained by the State, and tribal abuse registries if they exist, in which the covered individual resides for information on the covered individual, and request any other State in which the covered individual resided in the preceding 5 years, to enable the tribal social services agency to check any child abuse and neglect registry maintained by that State for such information; and
 >       - **(ii)** any other additional requirement that the Indian tribe determines is necessary.
->     - **(C)** *Results* Except as provided in paragraph (3), no foster care placement shall be ordered in any proceeding described in subparagraph (A) if an investigation described in clause (i) of that subparagraph reveals that a covered individual described in that clause—
->       - **(i)** has been found by a Federal, State, or tribal court to have committed any crime listed in clause (i) or (ii) of section 471(a)(20)(A) of the Social Security Act (42 U.S.C.
-671(a)(20)(A)); or
+>     - **(C)** *Results* Except as provided in paragraph (3), no foster care placement shall be ordered in any proceeding described in subparagraph (A) if an investigation described in clause (i) of that subparagraph reveals that a covered individual described in that clause has been found by a Federal, State, or tribal court to have committed any crime listed in clause (i) or (ii) of section 471(a)(20)(A) of the Social Security Act (42 U.S.C.
+671(a)(20)(A)).
->       - **(ii)** is listed on a registry described in subparagraph (B)(i)(II).
->     - **(D)** *Deadline* Except as provided in paragraph (3), the tribal social services agency shall satisfy the requirements of clauses (i) and (ii) of subparagraph (A) not later than 14 days after the date on which the proceeding described in subparagraph (A) commences.
+>     - **(D)** *Deadline* Except as provided in paragraph (3), the tribal social services agency shall satisfy the requirements of clauses (i) and (ii) of subparagraph (A) before issuing a final foster care license.
->   - **(3)** *Emergency placement* Paragraph (2) shall not apply to an emergency foster care placement, as determined by an Indian tribe described in paragraph (2)(A).
+>   - **(3)** *Emergency placement* Paragraph (2) shall not apply to an emergency foster care placement, as determined by Tribal Social Services Agency described in paragraph (2)(A).
 >   - **(4)** *Recertification of foster homes or institutions*
->     - **(A)** *In general* Not later than 180 days after the date of enactment of this subsection, each Indian tribe shall establish procedures to recertify homes or institutions in which foster care placements are made.
+>     - **(A)** *In general* Not later than 2 years after the date of enactment of this subsection, each Indian tribe shall establish procedures to recertify homes or institutions in which foster care placements are made.
 >     - **(B)** *Contents* The procedures described in subparagraph (A) shall include, at a minimum, periodic intervals at which the home or institution shall be subject to recertification to ensure—
 >       - **(i)** the safety of the home or institution for the Indian child; and
->       - **(ii)** that each covered individual who resides in the home or is employed at the institution is subject to a character investigation in accordance with this subsection, including any covered individual who—
+>       - **(ii)** that each covered individual who resides in the home or is employed at the institution is subject to a criminal records check in accordance with this subsection, including any covered individual who—
 >         - **(I)** resides in the home or is employed at the institution on the date on which the procedures established under subparagraph (A) commences; and
 >         - **(II)** did not reside in the home or was not employed at the institution on the date on which the investigation described in paragraph (2)(A)(i) was completed.
->     - **(C)** *Regulations promulgated or guidance issued by the Secretary* The procedures established under subparagraph (A) shall be subject to any regulation promulgated or guidance issued by the Secretary that is in accordance with the purpose of this subsection.
+>     - **(C)** *Guidance issued by the Secretary* The procedures established under subparagraph (A) shall be subject to any regulation promulgated or guidance issued by the Secretary that is in accordance with the purpose of this subsection.
->   - **(5)** *Regulations* Not later than 180 days after the date of enactment of this subsection and after consultation with Indian tribes, the Secretary shall promulgate a regulation regarding—
+>   - **(5)** *Guidance* Not later than 1 year after the date of enactment of this subsection and after consultation with Indian tribes, the Secretary shall promulgate guidance regarding—
->     - **(A)** procedures for a character investigation of any covered individual who—
+>     - **(A)** procedures for a criminal records check of any covered individual who—
 >       - **(i)** resides in the home or is employed at the institution in which the foster care placement is made after the date on which the investigation described in paragraph (2)(A)(i) is completed; and
 >       - **(ii)** was not the subject of an investigation described in paragraph (2)(A)(i) before the foster care placement was made;
 >     - **(B)** self-reporting requirements for foster care homes or institutions in which any covered individual described in subparagraph (A) resides if the head of the household or the operator of the institution has knowledge that the covered individual—